 In this tutorial, the dreamweavers at Go Media (Cleveland’s small business website designers) are going to create a 3D Typography based design.
 All the elements will revolve around the centerpiece and theme: dreaming.
 The word will dictate the entire layout and control the space by allowing everything else to emerge from within.
 The trees will grow out of the letters; the mountains will show themselves behind the word and overshadow the glowing moon.

 Dreaming often takes you to different places and unites bits and pieces of your memory.
-It basically takes you to a whole new world, but that is usually made up of real elements.
+It basically takes you to a whole new world, or a new level of game in daisyslots to play, but that is usually made up of real elements.
 We’ll illustrate this by making everything float in mid air, as if suspended in time, yet maintain realism by using common elements of nature.